hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi add progress #28 on interview with NiceJob♥♥
+2. Corgi add progress #29 on interview with NiceJob♥♥
+    - Corgi writing email to Shonnah♥♥
-    - Corgi preparing the second interview♥♥ #28
+    - Corgi preparing the second interview♥♥ #29
     - Corgi completed writing email to Josh♥♥
     - Corgi we passed the first interview♥♥
     - Contacted the company.
 They said they are looking for a paid person